linsomniac/uplaybook1/README.md

         release_version: 10.0.17763
         system: Windows

+    All Platforms:
+        cpu_count: Number of CPUs.
+        fqdn: Fully qualified domain name of system ("foo.example.com").

+    Memory information is available if the "psutil" python module is installed:

+        memory_total: Total memory on system (in bytes)
+        memory_available: Available memory
+        memory_used: Memory used
+        memory_percent_used: Percentage of memory used (39.5).

 ## Fernet Encryption

 The Fernet encryption used here was chosen because it is implemented directly in the